jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

-However, the main difference between a regular ordinary linear regression model and a generalized one falls under the concept of **symmetry & normality**, a *theoretical* zero-sum framework towards reality.
+However, the main difference between a regular ordinary linear regression model and a generalized one falls under the concept of **symmetry & normality**, a *theoretical* zero-sum framework towards reality as a whole (not as what we observed incrementally through time).

-The intuition, as I summarize below, is best explained from [Wikipedia](https://en.wikipedia.org/wiki/Generalized_linear_model#Maximum_likelihood  "Wikipedia page"):
+The intuition, as I summarize below, is best explained by [Wikipedia](https://en.wikipedia.org/wiki/Generalized_linear_model#Maximum_likelihood  "Wikipedia page"):